Massideation/FreeFi-Calculators/README.md

 # FreeFi-Calculators
-Calculate your crypto opportunity of the past and future.
+Calculate the crypto opportunity of the past and future.